Network

 Biography

-Charlotte Scheerens is a postdoctoral researcher at Ghent University and is the the coordinator of CliMigHealth.
+Charlotte Scheerens is a postdoctoral researcher at Ghent University and is the coordinator of CliMigHealth.
 Her research interests are temperature and pollution impacts on COPD, integrated and equitable primary health care approaches, planetary health and climate change (and migration)-related health risks.
-She is affiliated with BIDMC’s Institute for lung health, UNU-CRIS, the Lancet Migration and the WHO Technical working group on equity of the Global Health Workforce.
+She is affiliated with BIDMC’s Institute for lung health, UNU-CRIS, the Lancet Migration, and the WHO Technical working group on equity of the Global Health Workforce.
 She is involved in policy work for the Belgian governments, through committees on climate and health and just transition, and the New Green Deal Zorg.
 She was also former coordinator of Climate Express, a Belgian non-profit demanding higher climate ambition through mass mobilization.

 Skills and expertise